matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 ### Installing / Upgrading the Chart

-Initialize helm in your cluster if you have not already done so. https://docs.helm.sh/helm/#helm-init
+Initialize Helm in your cluster if you have not already done so. https://docs.helm.sh/helm/#helm-init

 ```console
 $ helm init